zreptil/nightscout-reporter-angular/README.md

 # Nightscout Reporter

-A web app based on AngularDart to create PDF documents from nightscout data.
+A web app based on Angular to create PDF documents from nightscout data.

 It uses the api from cgm-remote-monitor to access the nightscout data and creates some PDFs for handing out to diabetes doctors or coaches.

 This is the transfer from Dart to Angular which is neccessary, since Dart is no longer maintained by the creators and the community-version of dart is not good enough handling the dependencies of the framework.
 Hopefully Angular support will last longer than that of Dart.

 Online version available at: https://nightscout-reporter.zreptil.de/
 Compiled project avaialbe at: https://nightscout-reporter.zreptil.de/nightscout-reporter_local.zip